bramyeni/openvpn/README.md

 Create a site to site VPN using openvpn

 # Create a docker image from this Dockerfile
+## Pre-requisites
+docker must have been installed and configured and the docker daemon is running copy the Dockerfile which from this repo to let say /opt or /root or any of your linux mountpoint

+## Build docker image
+cd /opt
 docker build --tag openvpn .

+## Verify the docker image
+docker images

+NOTE: if the openvpn docker image is listed then, it is ready to run

 # Sample site to site VPN
 ## Assumptions